Skip to Content

 If you do not get a residence permit, you have to leave Finland

-If you have applied for a residence permit and received a negative decision on your application, you have to leave Finland.
+If you have applied for a residence permit and have received a negative decision on your application, you have to leave Finland.
+A decision on removal from the country means either denial of admittance or stay or deportation, depending on your situation.

 Decision on denial of admittance or stay

-If you receive a negative decision on your application, you will also receive a decision on denial of admittance or stay.
+When the decision on your application for a first residence permit is negative, you will also be given a decision on denial of admittance or stay.
 If you object to being denied admittance or stay because your human rights or safety would be endangered in your home country or country of permanent residence, you can lodge an application for international protection with the police or the border control authorities.
-Read more about grounds for asylum.
+See the page Information for asylum seekers for more information about the asylum procedure.

-If you do not leave Finland, the police or the Border Guard will enforce the decision on denial of admittance or stay.
-In other words, they will remove you from the country.
+If you do not leave Finland voluntarily, the police or the Border Guard will remove you from the country.

-More information about denial of admittance or stay for asylum seekers can be found on the page Asylum in Finland – Denial of admittance or stay.
+For more information on denial of admittance or stay for asylum seekers, see the page Denial of admittance or stay.

-If a prohibition of entry is issued to you, you cannot visit Finland or other Schengen countries while it is in force.
+An entry ban means that you cannot enter Finland or other Schengen countries while the entry ban is in force.

 Decision on deportation

-If you have already had a residence permit in Finland but you do not get an extended permit, the Finnish Immigration Service will decide on your deportation.
+You will be issued with a decision on deportation if you already have a residence permit in Finland but you are not granted an extended permit or your residence permit is withdrawn.
 You may also be deported if you have committed crimes in Finland.
 If you object to being deported because your human rights or safety would be endangered in your home country or country of permanent residence, you can lodge an application for international protection with the police or the border control authorities.
-Read more about grounds for asylum.
+See the page Information for asylum seekers for more information about the asylum procedure.

 If you do not leave Finland, the police or the Border Guard will enforce the deportation.
 In other words, they will remove you from the country.

-If a prohibition of entry is issued to you, you cannot visit Finland or other Schengen countries while it is in force.
+An entry ban means that you cannot enter Finland or other Schengen countries while the entry ban is in force.